 The important thing to remember is that the holes are exit holes, so there is probably nobody home when you find them.
-On the other hand, there may be 2 or 3 years' more damage to come.
+On the other hand, there may still be years of damage to come.
 Fresh dust indicates activity, so brush it away and watch for more.
 Mark every hole, and check for the appearance of new holes.

 Treatment with an injecting aerosol is the best way to force liquid in, and soak the wood from the inside, but there are no guarantees.
 Kiln treatment will kill the woodworm, but may destroy the piano, so don't even think about it!
 Fumigation inside the piano may be an answer, especially in upright pianos.
 An undated catalogue from Baker & Co., piano supplies, includes the following information, which is interesting in spite of some inaccuracies.